zed-industries/zed/README.md

 If you trigger `cmd-alt-i`, Zed will copy a JSON representation of the current window contents to the clipboard.
 You can paste this in a tool like [DJSON](https://chrome.google.com/webstore/detail/djson-json-viewer-formatt/chaeijjekipecdajnijdldjjipaegdjc?hl=en) to navigate the state of on-screen elements in a structured way.

-### Licensing

-We use [`cargo-about`](https://github.com/EmbarkStudios/cargo-about) to automatically comply with open source licenses.
-If CI is failing, check the following:

-- Is it showing a `no license specified` error for a crate you've created?
-If so, add `publish = false` under `[package]` in your crate's Cargo.toml.
-- Is the error `failed to satisfy license requirements` for a dependency?
-If so, first determine what license the project has and whether this system is sufficient to comply with this license's requirements.
-If you're unsure, ask a lawyer.
-Once you've verified that this system is acceptable add the license's SPDX identifier to the `accepted` array in `script/licenses/zed-licenses.toml`.
-- Is `cargo-about` unable to find the license for a dependency?
-If so, add a clarification field at the end of `script/licenses/zed-licenses.toml`, as specified in the [cargo-about book](https://embarkstudios.github.io/cargo-about/cli/generate/config.html#crate-configuration).

 ### Wasm Plugins

 Zed has a Wasm-based plugin runtime which it currently uses to embed plugins.
 To compile Zed, you'll need to have the `wasm32-wasi` toolchain installed on your system.
 To install this toolchain, run: